American Association of Neurological Surgeons (AANS) Names Anthony L. Asher, MD, FAANS, as the Organization’s President-elect

 Newswise — Anthony L. Asher, MD, FAANS, has been named president-elect of the American Association of Neurological Surgeons (AANS).

-Asher serves as president and enterprise service line leader of Atrium Health Neurosciences Institute, Atrium Health Wake Forest Baptist and academic lead, Department of Neurological Surgery at Atrium Health’s Carolinas Medical Center.
-He recently served as director of the neurosurgery residency training program at Carolinas Medical Center and surgical director of the neuro-oncology program at Atrium Health’s Levine Cancer Institute.
-He is a clinical professor of neurosurgery at Carolinas Medical Center, the University of North Carolina Chapel Hill and Vanderbilt University School of Medicine as well as professor of orthopedic surgery at Atrium Health Wake Forest Baptist Musculoskeletal Institute.
+Asher serves as president and enterprise service line leader of Atrium Health Neurosciences Institute, Atrium Health Wake Forest Baptist, and academic lead, Department of Neurological Surgery at Atrium Health Carolinas Medical Center.
+He is surgical director of the neuro-oncology program at Atrium Health Levine Cancer Institute.
+He co-founded and is recent past director of the neurosurgery residency training program at Carolinas Medical Center.
+He holds clinical professorships in neurosurgery at the University of North Carolina Chapel Hill, Carolinas Medical Center, and Vanderbilt University School of Medicine, and is professor of orthopedic surgery in the Atrium Health Wake Forest Baptist Musculoskeletal Institute.

 Asher is passionate about improving surgical quality outcomes and has developed and directed several unprecedented national cooperative clinical databases in neurosurgery and related fields including the Quality and Outcomes Database (QOD), the American Spine Registry (ASR) and ABNS POST, the latter serving as the primary clinical data resource supporting the process of ABNS primary board certification.